 Born in March 1909, Ivan was 44 years old before electricity became available to him, electricity and all it meant for country life: running water, bright lights, power tools, refrigeration, a freezer and more.
 Ivan lived nearly half his life with the reality that you never travelled the 12 miles into town from October to May each year because the roads were never plowed in winter and the hardships of travel too great.
 You stocked up with flour and raisins, salt and sugar in the fall and you made do with your root cellar and your livestock until spring came, no matter what happened.
 A car was something you put up on blocks in the fall and fired up again when spring had settled in for good.

-Ivan was of an age and situation that let him experience the largest change in lifestyle that anyone could possibly see.
+Ivan was of an age and situation that let him experience the largest change in lifestyle that anyone has ever seen in human history so far.
 As a boy he grew to be a man on a subsistence farm with no phone, no electricity and no fossil fuels except a little bit of kerosene for lamps.
 Fast-forward 60 years and Ivan is buying a new car one year and a new pickup truck the next, year after year.
+He had TV, running water, microwave ovens and telephone.
 Near the end of his life he flew over the Atlantic to go on a month-long tour of Europe and the UK with a live-in girl friend more than 30 years his junior.
 If I had the chance to do things over again, I’d ask Ivan more questions, take photographs of him, and make sure his large collection of personal photos didn’t disappear after his death like they did.
 I think they got burned.
 He had shoe boxes full of photos of the olden days, many of which now exist only in my memory as far as I know.
-So while I can still write these stories down, here are a few that Ivan told me, some short, some long . . .
+So, while I can still write these stories down, here are a few that Ivan told me, some short, some long . . .

 Ivan and the Potato Water